OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/publish.md

 [Deploying to mainnet](mainnet) which can be useful.

 All known commands so far.
 Here comes what's new.
-If you want to share your package in ZeppelinOS, do it running the `publish` command:
+If you want to share your package in ZeppelinOS, do it by running the `publish` command:

 ```console
 zos publish --network <network>